SQL Query

 LIKE

-operator is stated to find a pattern in the values of a field, often used with wildcards.
+The LIKE operator searches for a pattern in the values of a field, and is often used with wildcards.

 Wildcards